PAOK FC: Greco-Italian War and World War II (1939–1945)

-Macedonia Football Clubs Association Championships (1946–1959)
+Macedonia Football Clubs Association League (1946–1959)

-After the Second World War, in the early 1950s, PAOK Academy was created by the Austrian coach, Wilhelm (Willi) Sefzik, and was known as the "chicos of Willi".
+After the World War II, in the early 1950s, PAOK Academy was created by the Austrian coach, Wilhelm (Willy) Sevcik, and was known as the "chicos of Willi".
 From the newly founded academy sprang some great football players of the period, such as Leandros Symeonidis, Giannelos Margaritis and Giorgos Havanidis.

-In 1948, PAOK won the Macedonia Championship for second time in history, and then participated in the final phase of the Panhellenic Championship where they were ranked 3rd.
+In 1948, PAOK won their second Macedonia Championship, and then participated in the final phase of the Panhellenic Championship where they were ranked third.
 PAOK footballers dedicated the title to the memory of team captain, Thrasyvoulos Panidis, who had lost his life (18 February 1948) in the civil war few days before.
 Panidis played for PAOK since 1930 and had 122 appearances.
-In 1950, they emerged once again champions of Macedonia, and the following year (1950–51), the team reached for second time the final of the Greek Cup, but lost 4–0 to Olympiacos at Apostolos Nikolaidis Stadium.
+In 1950, they became champions of Macedonia for a third time, and the following year (1950–51), the team reached their second Greek Cup final, but lost 4–0 to Olympiacos at Leoforos Alexandras Stadium.

 During the summer transfer period of 1953 Kouiroukidis, Petridis, Progios, Geroudis, Kemanidis, Chassiotis and Angelidis joined the team.
-The acquirement of Lampis Kouiroukidis from Doxa Drama was the most important transfer.
-Along with Lefteris Papadakis and Christophoros Yientzis, they formed the famous attacking trio of that age.
+The arrival of Lampis Kouiroukidis from Doxa Drama was vital and alongside Lefteris Papadakis and Christophoros Yientzis, they formed a famous attacking trio.

-For four consecutive seasons (1954, 1955, 1956, 1957), PAOK won the Macedonia championship and participated in the Panhellenic Championship, finishing 4th each year.
+For four consecutive seasons (1954, 1955, 1956, 1957), PAOK won the Macedonia championship and participated in the Panhellenic Championship, finishing fourth each year.
 Yientzis was the top scorer in 1953–54 season and Kouiroukidis in 1955–56 season.
 Coached by Nikos Pangalos, PAOK won the 1954 and 1955 local Macedonia championship unbeaten.
-In 1955, PAOK participated for third time in a Greek Cup final and were defeated 2–0 by Panathinaikos at Apostolos Nikolaidis Stadium (home ground of Panathinaikos). Ιn 1956, under Hungarian coach Erman Hoffman they won their third consecutive unbeaten local championship.
+In 1955, PAOK participated in a third Greek Cup final and were defeated 2–0 by Panathinaikos at Leoforos Alexandras Stadium (home ground of Panathinaikos). Ιn 1956, under Hungarian coach Erman Hoffman they won their third consecutive unbeaten local championship.
 The successful 4-year period ended with 1957 championship, coached by the Austrian Walter Pfeiffer.